-2.2 Corporate scope 3 emissions
+Corporate scope 3 emissions

-Scope 3 emissions are 'other indirect' emissions from activities occurring in each asset's value chain.
+Scope 3 emissions are 'other indirect' emissions from activities occurring in the value chain.
 In calculating scope 3 emissions we have selected the leading sources for emissions factors that are the most robust and recent.
 These have been applied globally where a country or regional emissions factor is unavailable.
-We will continue to review emissions factors.
+We will continue to review the emissions factors used and update them as appropriate.

-2.2.1 Category 1: Purchased goods and services
+Category 1: Purchased goods and services